-2-80-020 Establishment.
+2-80-020 Community Commission for Public Safety and Accountability - Establishment.

-There is hereby established a commission to be known as the Community Commission for Public Safety and Accountability, which shall include commissioners, an Executive Director, and such deputies, assistants, and other employees, as may be provided for in the annual appropriation ordinance, and as required to implement the Commission's powers and duties.
-The Commission will adopt rules and procedures for the conduct of its business, and may establish any committees deemed necessary for the conduct of its business.
-The Executive Director shall administer the affairs of the Commission, hire and supervise staff, and exercise such additional powers as may be conferred by the Commission.
-The Mayor shall appoint the first Executive Director, who shall serve at the pleasure of the Commission.
+There is hereby established a commission to be known as the Community Commission for Public Safety and Accountability, which shall include Commissioners and non-voting staff, including an Executive Director, and such deputies, assistants, and other employees, as may be provided for in the annual appropriation ordinance, and as required to implement the Commission's powers and duties.
+The Commission will adopt rules and procedures for the conduct of its business and may establish any committees deemed necessary for the conduct of its business.
+The Executive Director shall administer the affairs of the Commission, hire and supervise Commission staff, and exercise such additional powers as may be conferred by, and are within the jurisdiction of, the Commission and consistent with applicable law.
+The Mayor shall appoint the first Executive Director, who shall serve at the pleasure of the Commission established in Section 2-80-040(c)(4) or established pursuant to Section 2-80-040(d).
 Any subsequent Executive Director shall be appointed by, and serve at the pleasure of, the Commission.

-2-80-030 Purpose.
+2-80-030 Commission - Purpose.

-The purpose of the Commission is to: (1) increase public safety; (2) ensure that Department activities are directed toward maximizing public health and safety while minimizing any harm to City residents; (3) build trust between and among the Department and the people it serves; (4) increase public support for Department policies and activities; (5) improve interactions between Department officers and the people it serves; (6) ensure that Department resources are not used inappropriately to address public health or safety issues that other professionals would be better equipped to address; (7) increase transparency and public input into the operation, policies, and performance of the Department; (8) provide the residents of every Chicago community with meaningful opportunities to shape Department policies and practices that affect their lives; and (9) increase public accountability of the Department, COPA, and the Police Board.
+The purpose of the Commission is to: (1) increase public safety; (2) ensure that Department activities are directed toward maximizing public health and safety while minimizing any harm to City residents; (3) build trust and improve interactions between and among the Department and the people it serves; (4) ensure that Department policies and practices are rooted in community needs and public input; (5) increase public support for Department policies and practices; (6) ensure that Department resources are not used inefficiently to address public health or safety issues that other professionals are better equipped to address; (7) encourage preventative, proactive, community-based, and evidence-based approaches to public safety; (8) increase transparency and public input into Department operations, policies, and performance; (9) provide the residents of every Chicago community with meaningful opportunities to shape Department policies and practices that affect their lives; (10) help to bring the City into compliance with the Consent Decree as soon as is practicable; (11) increase efficiency in the use of public safety resources; and (12) increase public accountability of the Department, COPA, and the Police Board.

-2-80-040 Composition and qualifications.
+2-80-040 Commission - Composition and qualifications.

 (a) Composition and term.
 The Commission shall be composed of seven commissioners.
-The Commission shall appoint a Commission president and vice-president from among its members, who each may serve one or more consecutive two-year terms.
-The first full slate of seven commissioners selected in 2023 shall be assigned a number between one and seven in a random drawing conducted by the Executive Director, which number shall correspond to the following initial terms:
+The Commission shall appoint a Commission President and Vice-President from among its members, who each may serve one or more two-year terms in that capacity.
+The first full slate of seven Commissioners selected in 2023 shall be assigned a number between one and seven in a random drawing conducted by the Executive Director, which number shall correspond to the following initial terms: